-\subsubsection{The global case}
+\subsection{The global case}

-Now let $S$ be a regular connected algebraic curve over a field $\kappa.$ Let $K$ be the field of fractions of $S.$ \begin{proposition} Let $C$ be a proper, geometrically integral curve over $K$ and suppose that $C$ admit a Picard-Néron model $\mathscr{C}\to S.$ Then $C$ is regular. \end{proposition} \begin{proof} Because $C$ is projective over $K$ (\cite{Stacks}, Tag 0A26), we can find a dense open subset of $S$ above which $\mathscr{C}$ is projective.
-We replace $S$ by that dense open subset and assume that $\mathscr{C}\to S$ be a projective morphism.
-Shrinking $S$ further, we may assume that the morphism $\mathscr{C}\to S$ have geometrically integral fibres.
+Now let $S$ be a regular connected algebraic curve over a field $\kappa.$ Let $K$ be the field of rational functions of $S.$ \begin{proposition} Let $C$ be a proper, geometrically integral curve over $K$ and suppose that $C$ admits a Néron-Picard model $\mathscr{C}\to S.$ Then $C$ is regular. \end{proposition} \begin{proof} Because $C$ is projective over $K$ (\cite{Stacks}, Tag 0A26), we can find a dense open subset of $S$ above which $\mathscr{C}$ is projective.
+We replace $S$ by that dense open subset and assume that $\mathscr{C}\to S$ is a projective morphism.
+Shrinking $S$ further, we may assume that the morphism $\mathscr{C}\to S$ has geometrically integral fibres.
 Then \cite{BLR}, Chapter 9.3, Theorem 1 tells us that $P_{\mathscr{C}}$ is separated (i. e., $\mathscr{E}=0$) and has connected fibres.
-By \cite{BLR}, Chapter 10.1, Corollary 10, $\Pic^0_{C/K}$ admits a Néron model (of finite type), so we must have $\mathrm{uni}(\Pic^0_{C/K})=0.$ By Corollary \ref{Jacstructcor}, the Jacobian of $C$ is isomorphic to that of its normalisation.
-Because $C$ is geometrically integral, this implies that $C$ is normal, and hence regular. \end{proof}\\ $\mathbf{Remark}.$ In the light of this Proposition, it seems reasonable to expect that Néron-Picard models exist over a global Dedekind scheme only for regular curves, at least in the geometrically integral case.
-On the other hand, the existence of semi-factorial models in the global case appears to be a much more delicate problem, and it would be fascinating to gain some insight in this regard.
+By \cite{BLR}, Chapter 10.1, Corollary 10, $\Pic^0_{C/K}$ admits a Néron model (of finite type), so we must have $\mathrm{uni}(\Pic^0_{C/K})=0$ (\cite{BLR}, Chapter 10.3, Theorem 5; this is where we use that $S$ is a curve over a field).
+By Corollary \ref{Jacstructcor}, the Jacobian of $C$ is isomorphic to that of its normalisation.
+Because $C$ is geometrically integral, this implies that $C$ is regular (otherwise the morphism $\Pic^0_{C/K} \to \Pic^0_{\widetilde{C}/K}$ would have non-trivial kernel). \end{proof}\\ $\mathbf{Remark}.$ In the light of this Proposition, it seems reasonable to expect that Néron-Picard models exist over a global Dedekind scheme only for regular curves, at least in the geometrically integral case.
+On the other hand, the existence of semi-factorial models in the global case appears to be a much more delicate problem, and it would be very interesting to gain some insight in this regard.
 For example, it does not even seem to be clear whether any singular curves admit semi-factorial models in the global case.